SolaceProducts/pubsubplus-connector-kafka-source/README.md

 of events from the Event Mesh.

 The Solace Source Connector consumes messages from the queue and streams the records to the Kafka Topic.
 A timed process (which is configurable in the in the Worker's configuration file), flushes the records and offset to to disk.
-The Solace connector will consume the messages from the queue and when 500 messages are consumed or the current connector "poll()" method completes, it will force the Kafka commit to flush records and the offset and only then will the processed Solace Queue data event messages be acknowledged and removed from the Solace Queue.
+The Solace Connector will consume/process the messages from the queue and when 500 messages are processed or the current connector "poll()" method completes, it will force the Kafka to flush records and the offset.
+The poll() method will also acknowledge all the  Solace Queue data event messages that were committed to the Kafka Topic.
+Acknowledging the Solace Queue messages that were processed removes these event messages from the Solace Queue.

  If the Connector or Kafka fail before the timed or forced commit, the Solace messages are not lost, they will be retransmitted as soon as the connector or Kafka are restarted.
 It is important to note that while connector or the
   Kafka Broker are offline, the Solace Queue will continue to add event messages, so there will be no loss of new data from the Solace Event Mesh.